esorelle/cell-analyzer/README.md

 • cell-analyzer is designed to analyze TIFF image files (extension '.tif' or '.TIF')

-• for now, out-of-the-box, image files must conform to the following format:
+• cell-analyzer handles general fluorescence images and can optionally parse metadata from image titles in the following format by setting --formatted_titles=True:

 	YYMMDD_XXXXXX_L##_##_d##_img###.tif
 	• YYMMDD is a date identifier